 In Othertongue, players can construct their own personal decks strategically before the game or share a common deck in melee format.
 During the fight for survival, players will reinforce what they already have learned, but also learn new words, sentences, idioms, and even how to write in other languages, from each others.
 Players may attempt to bluff each other and declare challenges.
 If a player loses a challenge, they must discard some of their cards.

 Throughout the game, you can take cards, improve the strength of your cards, and destroy your opponent’s cards, by demonstrating a rich and colorful knowledge of your target language.
 Of course, strategy and luck will also be needed!

-The amount of time it takes to play one round of Othertongue depends on the number of players and cards involved.
-You can remove cards or set a time limit if you are under time constraints.
-Probably the minimum time required for a decent game is twenty minutes, and the average maximum time might be around one hour.
+The amount of time it takes to play one round of Othertongue depends on the number of players and cards you have or choose to use.
+You can remove cards or set a time limit if you prefer a quicker game.
+Probably the minimum time needed is twenty minutes and the average maximum time might be around one hour.

 48 playing cards, rules, box, and dice